-But although others may have the upper-hand, it’s never too late to do something about it.
-As my blogs show we can change at any age and at any time.
-We just have to want to.
-It’s also something we may be driven to, when we hit rock bottom, enough to make those crucial changes.
+But although others may have had the upper-hand, it’s never too late to do something about it.
+We can change at any time.
+It’s also something we may be driven to, enough to make those crucial changes.
 We can work through personal individual scenarios and circumstances and we can all change.
 We can be in the driving seat, but we must walk away from whoever is holding us back.

 The problem can sometimes be that where more than one family member is involved and we have children to consider, it makes our job and decision to walk away that little bit harder.
 I note my own circumstances and life when I talk about that.
 Where we’re not in the driving seat, we must choose how we handle the situation and not be afraid to speak out, or walk away.